ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

    3. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order New VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and optionally the subnets.
-    4. Specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
+    4. If you are ordering public VLANS, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
 8. In the **Order Summary** pane, verify the cluster configuration and the estimated cost.
    * To save the configuration as a template without placing an order, click **Save Configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.